bkarr/libshr/README.md

 - Number of queues limited only by number of open files per process
 - Separate process listener for arrivals on empty queue versus other monitoring events
-- Separate process listener for remove calls blocking on an empty queue and also return number of blocked callers to enable pull processing
+- Separate process listener for remove calls blocking on an empty queue
 - Event for very initial add, as well as, an add to empty queue
 - Event for queue removal producing an empty queue
 - Configurable performance related events for monitoring